vikbehal/Explore/Power BI/Day 3.md

 ## Reflect after lesson or lab
 1. What are Apps?
-2. How to enabled last refresh time on tiles?
+2. How to enable last refresh time on tiles?
 What is the significance of it?
 3. What is RLS?
 What is the significane of it?
-4. What is it important to format data while importing data from files?
+4. Why is it important to format data while importing data from files?